newlandsmc/beta-server/README.md

 There are a few necessary changes to make the test server work on different hardware and identify itself as the test server.

-Jars will have to be re-downloaded!
+If this is used for deploying a new copy of the server - jars will have to be re-downloaded!
 [Server wiki](https://github.com/SemiVanilla-MC/wiki) listing active plugins and server version should be kept updated!